 Our Story

-Aastha had built her career in rooms where decisions moved fast and got measured harder - investment banking first, then the early, chaotic years of Dunzo, then strategy at a company owned by Tata Motors.
-She knew how to read a market on paper - the data, the models, the frameworks that told you where the gaps were and why they mattered.
+Aastha (Co-Founder of Soyaang) had built her career in rooms where decisions moved fast and got measured harder - investment banking first, then the early, chaotic years of Dunzo, then strategy at a company owned by Tata Motors.
+She knew how to read a market on paper - the data, the models, the whitespace that numbers reveal before anyone else notices it's there.
+More importantly, she'd seen what it takes to build the machine that captures it.
+That analytical rigour is what keeps Soyaang honest - every ingredient justified by evidence, every claim grounded in data, every price point a deliberate decision made in the customer's favour.

 Different rooms.
 Same question kept finding them both: